sofwerx/swx-devops/aws/rcloud-dev/README.md

 ## environment

-Before running `terraform apply` in the `terraform/` directory, or `docker-compose up` in the current directory, please be sure to source the environment:
+Before running `terraform` in the `terraform/` directory, or `docker-compose` in the current directory, please be sure to source the environment:

 Example:

     icbmbp:rcloud-dev ianblenke$ ../../shell.bash
-    [sofwerx:] icbmbp:rcloud-dev ianblenke$ switch_environment rcloud-dev
+    [sofwerx:] icbmbp:rcloud-dev ianblenke$ swx environment switch rcloud-dev [sofwerx:rcloud-dev] icbmbp:rcloud-dev ianblenke$

+Before using `docker-compose` in the current directory, you will also need to switch to the dm enviroment for `rcloud-dev-0`:

-    [sofwerx:rcloud-dev] icbmbp:rcloud-dev ianblenke$
+    [sofwerx:rcloud-dev] icbmbp:rcloud-dev ianblenke$ swx dm env rcloud-dev-0

+If you use the `swx tf` and `swx dc` wrappers instead, this will be taken care of for you.

 # terraform

 Please read the [terraform/README.md](terraform/README.md)

+Please use `swx tf` instead of `terraform`, to ensure the correct environment is sourced.

 # docker-compose

-Before using docker-compose, you will also need to switch to the dm enviroment for `rcloud-dev-0`:

-    [sofwerx:rcloud-dev] icbmbp:rcloud-dev ianblenke$ dm_env rcloud-dev-0

-Now you can look at the running containers using the `docker` or `docker-compose` commands:

-    docker ps -a
-    docker-compose ps -a
+Please use `swx dc` instead of `docker-compose`, to ensure the correct environment is sourced, and that the correct remote "dm" docker-engine is being used.

 This does a full rebuild of the rcloud container:

-    docker-compose build rcloud &&
+    swx dc build rcloud &&
-    docker-compose stop rcloud &&
+    swx dc stop rcloud &&
-    docker-compose rm -f rcloud &&
+    swx dc rm -f rcloud &&
-    docker-compose up -d
+    sex dc up -d

 The rcloud data is persistently stored in docker volumes, as defined at the top of the `docker-compose.yml`: